 STEP ONE

-Complete the small estate application form and the small estate credit card authorisation form and email them, along with a certified copy of the death certificate (if the death has been registered with Births, Deaths and Marriages Victoria after 11 July 2022, a certified copy of the "Death Certificate - Cause of Death" is required) and a copy of the will (if there is one), to fznyyrfgngrf@fhcpbheg.ivp.tbi.nhua.vog.civ.truocpus@setatsellams .
+- Email the completed forms, along with a certified copy of the death certificate (if the death has been registered with Births, Deaths and Marriages Victoria after 11 July 2022, a certified copy of the "Death Certificate - Cause of Death" is required) and a copy of the will and codicil(s) if any to fznyyrfgngrf@fhcpbheg.ivp.tbi.nhua.vog.civ.truocpus@setatsellams .

-Alternatively, you can post the completed forms, along with the original will and a certified copy of the death certificate (if the death has been registered with Births, Deaths and Marriages Victoria after 11 July 2022, a certified copy of the "Death Certificate - Cause of Death" is required), to:
+Alternatively, you can post the completed forms, along with the original will and codicil(s) (if any), a certified copy of the death certificate (if the death has been registered with Births, Deaths and Marriages Victoria after 11 July 2022, a certified copy of the "Death Certificate - Cause of Death" is required) to:

-If you need us to provide a paper copy of the forms for you to complete, please phone us on (03) 8600 2006 and we can send them via post.
+If you need us to provide a paper copy of the forms for you to complete, please phone us on (03) 8600 2006 and we can send them to you via post.

 STEP TWO